 Navigate to your YouTube channel by opening the YouTube app on your phone or tablet.

 In the top right, tap Capture, and then tap Go Live.
-(At this point, you’ll be asked to enable your account for live streaming if it isn’t already.)
+(At this point, YouTube will ask you to enable your account for live streaming if you haven’t already.)

 Follow the prompts to set up your video: